FOREX-Euro drops to near 2-year low on Spain bank woes

 The next downside target lies around $1.2450, where traders reported stop-loss sell orders and option barriers.

-The euro recouped some ground against the yen but still traded down 0.45 percent at 99.19 yen.
+The euro also slipped 0.7 percent to 98.97 yen.
 It had earlier dropped to 98.91 yen, the lowest since January.

-The dollar turned slightly positive on the yen, but just barely after being down modestly much of the day.
-It last traded up 0.03 percent at 79.47.
-Still, that is not far from a recent three-month low of 79.002 yen set on trading platform EBS.
+The dollar was down 0.1 percent at 79.38 yen, not far from a recent three-month low of 79.002 yen set on trading platform EBS.
 The pair briefly slipped after data showed U.S. consumer confidence unexpectedly fell to its lowest level in four months.

 BANK WORRIES

-Earlier, the single currency found support after Greek polls showed more strength for pro-bailout parties ahead of the country's election on June 17, easing fears that Greece may leave the euro zone.
+Earlier, the single currency also found support after Greek polls showed more support for pro-bailout parties ahead of the country's election on June 17, easing fears that Greece may leave the euro zone.
 But the gains were also short-lived.

 Many traders expect further downside in the euro as they fear troubles at Spanish banks, hit by a property slump, could further complicate Madrid's efforts to rein in its debt.

-Spanish 10-year bond yields hovered at 6.47 percent.
+Spanish 10-year bond yields hovered around 6.5 percent.
 A level of 7 percent is seen as critical.
 Euro-zone countries that have previously requested bailouts did so soon after their 10-year yields rose above that mark.

 "The bad news just keeps coming, and if Spain were to ask for a bailout, we would see the euro come under more pressure," said Steve Barrow, head of G10 currency research at Standard Bank.